Planning your ERP deployment

 Tips for the selection process

-Choose the ERP software first through a careful evaluation process, then consider the deployment options based on the software’s deployment capabilities and your company’s needs and potential ERP return on investment.
+Choose your software first through a careful ERP evaluation process, then consider the deployment options based on the software’s deployment capabilities and your company’s needs and potential ERP return on investment.
 Some ERP software is cloud or SaaS only, while other vendors offer cloud, on-prem, and hybrid.
 Deployment options available may be a criterion for inclusion on the short list, but they should not be the sole determinant for system selection.

 Fast growing companies and those that expect upcoming changes in the number of users (either up or down) should probably focus on cloud ERP systems for their scalability and pay-for-what-you-use pricing.
 Also, be sure all the members of the selection team understand the features and benefits of the different ERP deployment options.